Never use the word Enterprise Architecture with Clients

 An example architecture principle would be: Self Service - By enabling people always to serve themselves, they will solve their issues and make their own choices and pick the things they need, which in the end significantly will lead to removing waiting times, increasing customer experience and increasing throughput and reducing costs.

 Note that we have written down a mechanism, not a rule of thumb or normative statement.
-This principle is formulated compliant to the Dragon1 open EA Method.
+This principle is formulated in compliance with the Dragon1 open EA Method.
 Make sure that you can refer to literature for every architecture principle.

 Architecture helps you to start at the strategic and conceptual level with your design and realization of a business solution instead of starting at the logical or tactical level.
-If only architects would never use the word architecture anymore and only present business solutions to clients, we would achieve much more as a craft.
+If only architects would never use the word 'architecture' and instead present business solutions to clients, we would achieve much more as a craft.